 root@test2:~# tasksel install tomcat

 In conclusion, Tasksel is an easy-to-use group package installer with a pleasing interface to assist users in installing multiple programs on their Dedicated Debian server or an Ubuntu-based private cloud servers.

 How can we help?

 Thanks for taking the time to read up on the benefits of using Tasksel.
-Our Support Team is full of talented System Admins who have an intimate knowledge of web hosting technologies like those discussed in this article.
+Our Support Team is full of talented System Admins who have intimate knowledge of private cloud hosting technologies like those discussed in this article.
 If you are unsure about any of the steps outlined above, we are just a phone call, chat or ticket away from providing further information.
 Let us know what you think!

 - How to renew an SSL certificate (a paid SSL cert)